oehf/ipf/commons/map/README.md

 `SpringMappings` collects every `CustomMappings` bean of the application context itself — no configurer and no post processor — which is how an application layers its own mappings over the ones IPF ships.
-Collecting happens before the `ContextRefreshedEvent`, so mappings already resolve while beans are being initialized, and contributions can be ordered relative to each other with Spring's `@Order` / `Ordered` on the `CustomMappings` bean.
+Collecting happens once all singletons have been instantiated, before the `ContextRefreshedEvent` — so the mappings are complete when Camel builds its routes, though not yet inside a `@PostConstruct` method.
+Contributions can be ordered relative to each other with Spring's `@Order` / `Ordered` on the `CustomMappings` bean; IPF's own are read first, so an application's can override or delegate to them.
 Two ways to layer:

 ```xml
 <!-- replace it: the later mapping wins wholesale, so it must restate everything it keeps -->